Vadim2010/nes-Earthbound_Zero/README.md

 Contains subroutines of basic and auxiliary functions of work with peripherals.

+### sys

+Contains files that implement basic NES functions.

 ### original

 Contains files for building the original game image.

-### sys
+### mod

-Contains files that implement basic NES functions.
+Contains files for creating a modified game image containing all the fixes described below.

 ## Getting Started